-What is parked car insurance?
+What is insurance for a parked car?

 Parked car insurance, also known as storage coverage, is a way to insure a vehicle that will be parked for an extended period of time.
 Rather than provide full coverage, these plans are comprehensive-only coverage policies.
 They cover things like: